10 Simple Steps to Install RPM Packages on Ubuntu

 TL;DR

-To install RPM packages on Ubuntu, you can follow these steps:
+To install RPM Ubuntu, you can follow these steps:

 1. Update package lists: Run sudo apt update in the Terminal.